isomerpages/moe-stmargaretpri/_learning-at-sms/Home Based Learning.md

 Saturdays: 9:00 am - 9:00 p.m

-\*Closed on Sundays & Public Holidays
+\*Closed on Sundays &amp; Public Holidays

-Alternatively, students can email the SLS Helpdesk at [helpdesk@sls.ufinity.com](mailto:helpdesk@sls.ufinity.com).
+Alternatively, students can email the SLS Helpdesk at&nbsp;[helpdesk@sls.ufinity.com](mailto:helpdesk@sls.ufinity.com).
 When emailing the SLS Helpdesk,

 they should include their full name, name of school and form class.